markw13a/gaelic-dictionary-app/readme.txt

 6) Fix bug where user searches for a word, doesn't find it, and clicks through the "Add Word" button.
 Found that word is sometimes "clipped" down to a few characters.

 7) Add a "clear field" x to the search-bar.

+8) Have the search-field auto-clear after a word has been added.